 We keep personal information about pupils and parents/carers while they are attending our trust.
 We may also keep it beyond their attendance at our trust if this is necessary in order to comply with our legal obligations.

-For information on our Records Management Policy, and how we keep your data safe, please see the trust website.
+For information on our Records Management Policy and Retention Schedule and how we keep your data safe, please see the trust website.

 Why we share pupil information

 We do not share information about pupils with any third party without consent unless the law and our policies allow us to do so.